Tutorial Part 2 : How to Draw an Aircraft Paint Scheme

 Click on the Fill with Color tool to activate it.
 Now click above the red line to paint the top part of wing.

 We have learned how to draw the basic graphic elements of paint scheme design.
 These graphic elements are Lines, Curves and Stripes.
-Most paint scheme designs will have one or more of these basic graphic elements.
-The next step is Intermediate Drawing, where we'll put these basic graphic elements to work.
+Most aircraft scheme designs will have one or more of these basic graphic elements.

 Home | About MACD | Downloads | Tips & Tricks | Links | Contact Us

-© Copyright 1998-2012, Model Airplane Color Design.
+© Copyright 1998-2019, Model Airplane Color Design.
 All Rights Reserved.

 All trademarks are trademarks of their respective owners.